Rajit13/Star-Maps-101-and-Practices/README.md

 # Star Maps 101 and Practices

 **Star Maps 101 and Practices** is a notebook/guide that I made in preparation for *the International Olympiad on Astronomy and Astrophysics*.
 This contains a detailed description of Star Map/Chart analysis as well as a brief introduction to Astronomical Observations practically.
-This book is used in the training of the [Bangladesh team at the Bangladesh Olympiad on Astronomy and Astrophysics](https://bdoaa.org).
+This book is used in the training of the Bangladesh team at the [Bangladesh Olympiad on Astronomy and Astrophysics](https://bdoaa.org).

 ## Call for contribution

 I started this book immediately after my Olympiad experience in 2016.
-However, as I joined college and my own academics took precedence, I could not fully devote my time and resources to the book.
+However, as I joined University and my own academics took precedence, I could not fully devote my time and resources to the book.
 As a result, I have not been able to cover all the topics I had set out to cover.
-I am currently working on improving the Telescopic observations part.
+I am currently working on improving the Telescopic observations part and am later willing to add detailed notes of Celestial Coordinate System.
 Hence, I would like to request any and all Astronomy enthusiasts to contribute towards extending this book and making it more complete.

 ## How to contribute?